 My name is Indigo Jones.

 I grew up in Northern California.
-Happiness was celebrated with salty hair and new-found freckles.
-Sadness took me straight to the shade of the redwoods.
+Happiness was celebrated with salty hair and new-found freckles and a bad day could always be fixed in the shade of the redwoods.
 No matter what, we went outside.

 I was faced with the fact that my pristine world was a bubble, directly tied to the other side of the world.
 Fashion is a microcosm of this global relationship.